quiode/DARCH/README.md

 # Introduction

 This repository is meant to easly setup a new Computer with my personal settings.
-It is meant to first cleanly install the [OS](!THEOS!) and then directely run the script.
+It is meant to first cleanly install the [OS](https://anarchyinstaller.gitlab.io/) and then directely run the script.
+It is meant to just cleanly install Arch Linux and then run the script.
+The script then install the needed packages.

+Versioning is done with a [version file](version.txt).
+The lines work as this:

+1. Version of the config files
+1. Version of the package list
+1. Version of the additional programs
+1. Version of the one time setup

 # Installation